ckeditor/ckeditor5-ui-default/tests/dropdown/manual/dropdown.md

 1. Make sure each dropdown opens when clicked.
 2. The panel that shows up should be positioned precisely below and to the left edge of the parent dropdown.
 4. The panel that shows up should float **over** the rest of the page.
+5. Each dropdown should have **equal** width.

 ## ListDropdown

 1. `ListDropdown` should close when any of the dropdown items is clicked.
 Clicked item's model should be logged in console.
 2. `ListDropdown` should close when clicked beyond the dropdown like page body or other elements.

+## Long label

+1. Make sure that the label is truncated and followed by *"..."*.
+2. Dropdown button "triangle" should be placed after *"..."*.
+3. Text should not wrap to the next line.

 ### Notes: